Customer ratings and reviews increase conversion rates and revenue – but knowing where to display them is key.

-It’s hard to say yes specifically, because it’s difficult to track or account for.
+It’s hard to say yes specifically, because it’s difficult to track this.
 But I can say with certainty that I’ve won or started new web design projects thanks to ProvenExpert.
 A good customer evaluation management system definitely increases your conversion rate, and your turnover as well.

-Have you had customers who have said they’ve come to you because of your ratings?
+Have you had customers who have said they’ve come to you because of your reviews?

 Yes.
 Lots of new customers have said they’ve approached me upon recommendation.
-And when I have asked them specifically „“who recommended us to you?"“, it often emerges that a recommendation doesn’t necessarily come from an existing customer of mine, or an acquaintance of theirs.
-Rather, they mean that it's because of our ratings, rather than a personal recommendation, that they're coming to us.
+And when I have asked them specifically who recommended us, it is often the case that a recommendation doesn’t necessarily come from an existing customer of mine, or an acquaintance of theirs.
+They mean that it's because of our reviews, rather than a personal recommendation, that they're coming to us.